Prince-AKA/ADAS-BEV/README.md

 # ADAS Battery Electric Vehicle
 This project will contain EVERY module of a fully-functional ADAS, neatly organized and ready to be flashed on chassis hardware.

-I will build this entire project myself from the ground up:
+I will build this entire project myself from the ground up (most of it is already done):

 1. Perception & Sensor Fusion